Sample syllabus for writing in the discipline of law

 I typically introduce a calendar at the beginning of each unit (for approximately a month of class).
 Each calendar states what will be covered in class each day of the unit and homework for the next class period.
-I have included example calendars for each unit at the top of the first day’s lesson plan.
-Each unit concludes with a larger assignment.
-Ideally the course overall consists of 3-5 major assignments with the final assignment due during the last week of the semester and accompanied by a presentation.
+I have included example calendars for each respective unit of the course near the top of each Unit’s page.
+In addition to weekly work, each unit culminates in a larger assignment.
+The course is designed to cover four units over a 15-16 week semester, with the last week of the semester consisting of student presentations.
 I preview the whole calendar briefly on the first day of each new unit or the second day of class at the beginning of the semester.

 Structure of Class: throughout each daily lesson plan there will be the following: